 So the full search term might look like this “in:anywhere -in:chats after:2019/03/01 before:2019/03/31 is:read”.
 View the full list of search operators available.

-The search may take quite some time especially if you’re dealing with thousands of emails.
+The search may take some time especially if you’re dealing with thousands of emails.

-After the search completes, you can select the green check mark and all emails for this user will be displayed.
+After the search completes (Status: Completed), you can select the green check mark and all emails for this user will be displayed.

-You can always return to Gmail Searches you had previously done and remove them from the listing.
+You can always return to Email content search you had previously done access and remove them from the listing.

-In conclusion, Gmail Search provides a powerful alternative to scan based searches but may be slower as the email metadata is not already indexed.
+In conclusion, Email content search provides a powerful alternative to scan based searches but may be slower as the email metadata is not already indexed.
 If your email audit does not require up to the minute information I would recommend sticking with scan based searches within the Emails tab.